cjohansen/m1p/Readme.md

 `[:fn/str "Hello, {{:greetee}}"]` references the built-in dictionary function [`:fn/str`](#fn-str), which performs classic mustachioed string interpolation.
-It is possible and encoured to register your own [custom dictionary functions](#custom-dictionary-functions).
+It is possible and encouraged to register your own [custom dictionary functions](#custom-dictionary-functions).

 Another one of m1p's built-in dictionary functions, [`:fn/get`](#fn-get), is